-Christy Woodrow and Scott Calafiore are two surfing entrepreneurs who also run a travel blog.
+Christy Woodrow and Scott Calafiore are two surfing entrepreneurs who also run a travel site.
 Read the following interview for their advice to new writers.

 How and why did you start?